kalebheitzman/moodle-local_xlate/README.md

 ## Token Usage Tracking

-All autotranslation requests log token usage to a dedicated table.
-You can view total and recent usage in the admin UI at `/local/xlate/usage.php` (requires `local/xlate:manage`).
+Batch translation calls record token usage in `local_xlate_token_batch`.
+You can view aggregate and recent usage in the admin UI at `/local/xlate/usage.php` (requires `local/xlate:manage`).

 Need help?
 File issues or submit PRs on GitHub.